Register Login

 APR (Annual Percentage Rate)

 APR is the true cost of borrowing money.
 It not only calculates the interest paid over the life of the loan plus the cost of securing the loan.
-Interest rate only shows the percentage of the principal a lender charges you.
+The interest rate only shows the percentage of the principal a lender charges you.

 When comparing loan products you should compare APR and not just interest rate, as fees and closing costs can vary drastically from lender to lender.